by Adam Lynton

 As standard, the ST is equipped with a 4.2-inch screen with six speakers, Bluetooth, and Ford SYNC, but with either the ST2 or ST3 package, this can be upgraded to the more modern SYNC 3, which integrates an eight-inch touchscreen with Apple CarPlay and Android Auto capabilities.
 The speaker count also rises to ten, one of which is a sub-woofer made by Sony, and an additional USB port is thrown in.
 More options include voice-activated navigation with Sirius XM Traffic and Travel Link.
 Considering how ancient the basic system feels, it would be well worth the extra cash to ensure you get SYNC 3 in your ST.

-Ford sells all its new Focus models with a new vehicle limited warranty, offering bumper-to-bumper coverage for three years or 36,000 miles, powertrain and safety restraint coverage for five years / 60,000 miles, and corrosion coverage for five years with unlimited mileage.
+Ford sells all its new Focus models with a new vehicle limited warranty in the USA, offering bumper-to-bumper coverage for three years or 36,000 miles, powertrain and safety restraint coverage for five years / 60,000 miles, and corrosion coverage for five years with unlimited mileage.
 Five years or 60,000 miles of roadside assistance is also included.

-The IIHS has not rated the Focus ST for crashworthiness at this point in time.
-However, the NHTSA did award the five-door hatchback with the best possible overall score of five stars.
+The IIHS has not subjected the Focus ST to review for crashworthiness at this point in time.
+However, the NHTSA did award the Ford Focus ST hatchback with the best possible overall score of five stars.

 Safety features include a standard rearview camera, electronic brake assist, stability control, and an integrated blind spot mirror.
 In the event of a crash, 911Assist can alert paramedics and police to your location.
 Before they get there, the seven airbags - dual front, dual side, and curtain airbags - should help keep you in one piece.
 The driver also gets a knee airbag.